packetFury/aiagent/README.md

 *(No time for pithy, pseudo-philosophical name branding)*

 ### IMPORTANT DISCLAIMER
 This is a toy.
 This is not a production-level LLM assistant.
 It was built by a novice.
-It does not have the robust guardrails you would find in a production.
+It does not have the robust guardrails you would find in a production LLM assistant.
 It also currently has the ability to ***run arbitrary code*** and ***write files to disk***.
 Do not trust it.
 This code is provided as a proof-of-concept ONLY, and is provided as-is without any warranty, promisse, or guarantee, express or implied.
 In fact, I am actively warning you that you should not use this project in its current form for any level of production.
 Caveat emptor.